artagnon/clayoven/README.md

 ## Usage

-* Run `clayoven` on your website's repository to generate HTML files.
+* Run `clayoven` on your website's repository to generate HTML files incrementally based on the current git index.
+* Run `clayoven all` to regenerate the entire website along with a sitemap.
+You can run this occassionally.
 * Run `clayoven httpd` to preview your website locally.

 ## Pages

-Every site needs a sidebar that allows the user to navigate through various sections: these are called Topics.
-Each topic has one Index Page (named `<topic>.index`; `<topic>` is the permalink), and several Content Pages (named `<topic>/<content>`, with the same permalink) corresponding to it. `index` is a special index page corresponding to the permalink `/`.
+Every site needs a sidebar that allows the user to navigate through various sections: these are called "topics".
+Each topic has one Index Page (named `<topic>.index.clay`; `<topic>` is the permalink), and several Content Pages (named `<topic>/<content>.clay`, with the permalink `<topic>/<content>`) corresponding to it. `index.clay` is a special index page corresponding to the permalink `/`.
 Additionally, every repository should contain a `design/template.slim` to specify how to render content.

 So, if you have these files:

-    index
-    blog.index
-    blog/first
-    blog/second
-    colophon.index
+    index.clay
+    blog.index.clay
+    blog/first.clay
+    blog/second.clay
+    colophon.index.clay
     design/template.slim

 clayoven automatically builds a sidebar with `index`, `blog` and `colophon`.
 In the page `/blog`, there will be links to the posts `/blog/first` and `/blog/second`.